best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * Peer review of individual changes to the code will help to identify issues sooner.
 This is also more manageable than reviewing the complete final analysis.
 * If the product is high risk, an external peer review should also be conducted.
 * Peer review should follow a standard procedure, so that reviews are consistent.
+* There should be evidence that peer reviews are acted on.
+When issues or concerns are raised, they should be addressed before the analysis is used.

 ### How have you kept track of who made changes to the code and why?